2-6-0: United Kingdom

 In the United Kingdom, where locomotives are generally smaller than in the US, the 2-6-0 was found to be a good wheel arrangement for mixed-traffic locomotives.

 Circa 1870, one 2-6-0T engine was built for the Garstang and Knot-End Railway.
 The first unsuccessful examples were fifteen locomotives built to a design of William Adams for the Great Eastern Railway in 1878–79.

 The Midland and South Western Junction Railway acquired two examples built to an Australian design by Beyer, Peacock and Company in 1895 and 1897.

 A long strike by workers throughout the British engineering industry in 1898/1899 led to a backlog of locomotive orders.
 This led leading British companies to place orders with American builders for standard light general-purpose locomotives adapted to British requirements.
-In 1899, the Midland Railway (MR), the Great Northern Railway (GNR) and the Great Central Railway all purchased examples from the Baldwin Locomotive Works in the US.
+In 1899, the Midland Railway (MR), the Great Northern Railway (GNR) and the Great Central Railway (GCR) all purchased examples from the Baldwin Locomotive Works in the US.
 The MR also bought ten from Schenectady Locomotive Works at the same time.
 In the United States, the 2-6-0 was already the common design for this sort of engine, and these imports were to be very influential in introducing the wheel arrangement to the United Kingdom.

-At the time of the Railways Act 1921 Grouping in 1923, 2-6-0 locomotives were operated by the Caledonian Railway (34 class, 1912), the Glasgow and South Western Railway (403 class, 1915), the GNR (H2, H3 and H4 classes, 1920), the Great Western Railway (2600 and 4300 classes of 1900 and 1911 respectively), the London, Brighton and South Coast Railway (K class, 1913) and the South Eastern and Chatham Railway (N class, 1922).
+At the time of the Grouping in 1923, 2-6-0 locomotives were already operated by the Great Western Railway (2600 and 4300 classes of 1900 and 1911 respectively), the Caledonian Railway (34 class, 1912), the London, Brighton and South Coast Railway (K class, 1913), the Glasgow and South Western Railway (403 class, 1915), the GNR (H2, H3 and H4 classes, 1920), and the South Eastern and Chatham Railway (N class, 1922).

 Several of these designs continued to be built by the Big Four after 1923, and several new and successful designs were introduced so that the 2-6-0 became the principal type for medium-loaded mixed-traffic duties.
-Notable new designs included the Southern Railway's U class (1928), the London Midland & Scottish Railway’s LMS Hughes Crab (1926), the LMS Stanier Mogul (1934), the LMS Ivatt Class 2 2-6-0 (1946), the LMS Ivatt Class 4 (1947), the London and North Eastern Railway’s LNER Class K4 (1937) and the LNER Thompson/Peppercorn Class K1 class which were built in 1949–50 after the nationalisation of British Railways.
+Notable new designs included the London, Midland and Scottish Railway’s Hughes Crab (1926), the Southern Railway's U class (1928), the Stanier Mogul (1934), the Ivatt Class 2 (1946), the Ivatt Class 4 (1947), the London and North Eastern Railway’s Class K4 (1937) and the Thompson/Peppercorn K1 class which were built in 1949–50 after the nationalisation of British Railways.

 British Railways continued to build the Ivatt and Thompson/Peppercorn designs and then introduced three standard designs, based on the Ivatt classes.
-These were the BR Standard Class 2 2-6-0 in 1952, the BR Standard Class 3 2-6-0 in 1954 and the BR Standard Class 4 2-6-0 in 1952.
+These were the Standard Class 2 in 1952, the Standard Class 4 in 1952 and the Standard Class 3 in 1954.
 2-6-0 locomotives continued to be built until 1957 and the last ones were withdrawn from service in 1968.